Two-body nonleptonic decays of the heavy mesons in the factorization approach

 The decay branching fractions can be calculated by the equation

-where for the two-body nonleptonic decays, $\tau$ and $m$ are the lifetime and mass of the parent particle, respectively, $|{\bf p}|$ is the magnitude of the three-momentum of the final mesons in the rest frame of the decaying heavy meson, and expressions for the amplitudes $A$ are given in Appendices A and B. The results for the branching fractions are shown in Tables \ref{res:BrD} and \ref{res:BrB} for charm and bottom meson decays, respectively.
+where for the two-body nonleptonic decays, $\tau$ and $m$ are the lifetime and mass of the parent particle, respectively, $|{\bf p}|$ is the magnitude of the three-momentum of the final mesons in the rest frame of the decaying heavy meson, and expressions for the amplitudes $A$ are given in Appendices A and B. The involved expressions for $X$ are given in Eqs.~\eqref{eq:PP}, \eqref{eq:PV}, \eqref{eq:VP}, and \eqref{eq:VV} for $PP,\, PV,\, VP$, and $VV$ modes, respectively.
+For $VV$ modes, the helicities $H_+,\, H_-$ and $H_0$ are involved.
+The results for the branching fractions are shown in Tables \ref{res:BrD} and \ref{res:BrB} for charm and bottom meson decays, respectively.